ReLoHu Journal

 What Tooth Decay Taught a Dentist About the Human Interior

 The Vipeholm study revealed that damage accumulates invisibly, below the surface, long before anyone notices.
-The human interior works exactly the same way, and most psychological support never looks beneath the surface.
+The human interior works exactly the same way.

 Read →